prometheuxresearch/docs/docs/learn/vadalog/05-annotations.md

 level of responsibility.

 :::info
-Notice how the actual triple is simply the `mangages` relationship, but we've added a schema for the level as well.
+Notice how the actual triple is simply the `manages` relationship, but we've added a schema for the level as well.
 In fact, all relationships between any number of entities, and having any number of properties, can be modelled in this way.
 :::